-The Division does not anticipate any immediate effects, either adverse or beneficial, on regulated and small businesses as a result of these regulations mitigating heat stress is the workplace.
-The adverse effects, if any, are difficult to determine at this time but may include the costs of providing potable drinking water and shade or other cooling mechanisms at the work place; and developing, implementing and training on heat illness and the employer's heat stress management program in its written safety program.
-There will be no direct or indirect costs to regulated or small businesses.
+The Division does not anticipate any immediate effects, either adverse or beneficial, on regulated and small businesses as a result of these regulations mitigating heat stress in the workplace.
+The adverse effects, if any, are difficult to determine at this time but may include the costs of a wet-bulb globe heat stress meter (\$125.10 per unit) available for each covered workplace; providing potable drinking water and shade or other cooling mechanisms at the workplace; and developing, implementing and training on heat illness and the employer's heat stress management program in its written safety program.
+There will be no indirect costs to regulated or small businesses.

-The Division does not anticipate any long-term adverse effects on regulated and small businesses as a result of these regulations, but there may be long-term beneficial effects on reduced employee lost time from heat illness..
+The Division does not anticipate any long-term adverse effects on regulated and small businesses as a result of these regulations, but there may be long-term beneficial effects on reduced employee lost time from heat illness.
 There will be no direct or indirect costs to regulated or small businesses.